RaminKav/LostInTime/notes.md

 - Find boss summon keys, various methods (mob drop, crafting, dungeon loot)
   - `Goal:` kill all bosses
 - World changes in difficulty after each boss is defeataed.
 New Mobs/harder mobs, new dungeons/harder dungeons
-  TODO: remove or rename WorldObjectData type, turn into wall data only
-  TODO: add way to mark items unstackable, sword stack bug on right click
   TODO: Maybe there is a way to tick all timers in one system rather than each handle their own timers?
   TODO: upgrade collider animation proto to use more detail: each frame can take a [shape, size, rotation, position]